 Wonton Jalapeno Poppers are a great easy Mexican appetizer that is fun to serve and delicious to eat.
-A totally easy and impressive appetizer for a party, you can pair these poppers with a main meal like Mexican chicken casserole or sour cream enchiladas and serve up to a willing crowd.
+A totally easy and impressive appetizer for a party, you can pair these poppers are also complimentary to many Mexican Main Dish recipes.
+Just yum all the way around!

 Wonton Jalapeno Poppers

 Mostly done for appetizers, these Wonton jalapeno poppers a not too hot but definitely flavorful way to wait for the main course!
 Everyone loves biting into a wonton filled popper and you can get creative with your fillings.
 This recipe is simply the cheese and jalapeno, keeping the flavor right on the spice, but if you wanted you could tone it down with a little bit of cream cheese or alter the pepper jack for a less spicy option, like mozzarella or Colby jack.

 This popper recipe makes 48 poppers.

 - 1 package, 12 oz, Wonton wrappers (48 wrappers in a package)